 The referral form below can be used to nominate a mentor or mentee from a dialysis facility to his or her ESRD Network.
 Should a peer referral form be received directly by the Network, it is recommended that the Network inform the dialysis facility of the referral.

 Once the dialysis facility or Network has identified a peer mentor and/or mentee, the dialysis facility or Network should provide the application to the potential patient peer to complete.
-Dialysis facilities should secure fax the application to the ESRD Network.
 ESRD Networks that receive a peer mentor or mentee application directly should contact the peer's dialysis facility to make sure the staff is aware of the application.
-Upon receipt of the completed application, the ESRD Network Peer Mentoring Champion should upload the information to the encrypted ESRD Network Peer Mentoring Program tracking spreadsheet, which will be available in Filecloud.
+Upon receipt of the completed application, the ESRD NCC will upload the application to the Network-specific folder in FileCloud and notify the Network EDs, PSDs, and QIDs when the upload is complete.
+The ESRD Network Peer Mentoring Champion should transfer the application information to the encrypted Kidney Connection Patient Peer Mentoring Program tracking spreadsheet, which is also available in FileCloud.

 - Peer Mentor and Mentee Application Form (Printable PDF)